Iran won’t share nuclear images with UN as deal has expired, says speaker

 IAEA chief Rafael Grossi wrote to Iran last week "to understand Iran's position regarding the possible continued collection, recording and retention of data", the body’s report to its 35-nation Board of Governors said.

-The US said it expects Tehran to engage with the IAEA and failure to do so would contrast with Iran’s stated desire to return to compliance with the 2015 Joint Comprehensive Plan of Action nuclear deal that limited enrichment and allowed oversite in exchange for lifting international sanctions.
+The US said it expected Tehran to engage with the IAEA and failure to do so would contrast with Iran's stated desire to return to compliance with the 2015 Joint Comprehensive Plan of Action nuclear deal that limited enrichment and allowed oversight in exchange for lifting international sanctions.

 The US and Iran have been holding indirect talks in Vienna, hosted by the Europeans, to discuss ways back to the 2015 deal that former president Donald Trump withdrew from in 2018.
 Talks began in April and are expected to last until at least July.